Weird and unique must-see museums in Croatia

 The same museum is available in Zagreb and Zadar and will soon be available in Dubrovnik.
 View their site here.

 Name: Muzej iluzija (Museum of illusions)

 Vučedol near Vukovar is one of the most significant archeological sites in Europe from the Neolithic period.
-The site is most notable for the Vučedolska jarebica/golubica (Vučedol dove), a ceramic sculpture of a bird in dark color decorated with white ornaments like bows, necklaces, and wavy lines on the wings.
+The site is most notable for the Vučedolska jarebica/golubica (Vučedol dove).
+It is a ceramic sculpture of a bird in dark color decorated with white ornaments like bows, necklaces, and wavy lines on the wings.

-Vučedol culture which encompasses a wider cultural complex from the Carpathians to the eastern Alps and the Dinara has been named after this archaeological site.
-Within the museum, you will discover the details about this site and its impact on the rest of the Croatian culture.
+Vučedol culture encompasses a wider cultural complex from the Carpathians to the eastern Alps and the Dinara.
+It has been named after this archaeological site.
+Within the museum, you will discover the details about this site and its impact on the rest of Croatian culture.

 Vučedol people lived 5.000 years ago, but they were ahead of their times in many ways.
-They first used separated plates for serving food and 26 different types of pots while other cultures were using only 2-3 pots.
-They also distinguished between left and right shoes and invented the oldest Indo-European calendar called Orion.
+They first used separate plates for serving food and 26 different types of pots, while other cultures used only 2-3 pots.
+In addition, they distinguished between left and right shoes and invented the oldest Indo-European calendar called Orion.